Connect with others who understand.

 Medically reviewed by Florentina Negoi, M.D.

-SLE, the most common type of lupus, is an autoimmune disorder that attacks multiple organs.
-Symptoms of lupus can make everyday activities painful.
-It is possible that this pins-and-needles sensation people with the condition experience relates to how it affects their skin or nervous system.
+Systemic lupus erythematosus (SLE), the most common type of lupus, is an autoimmune disorder that attacks multiple organs and tissues.
+Common symptoms of lupus, such as skin and nerve sensitivity, can make everyday activities painful.
+The pins-and-needles sensation that people with lupus often experience during showers may be related to how lupus affects both the skin and nervous system.

-In this article, we will explore six reasons why you may be experiencing tingling and pain while showering — and what you can do about it.
+In this article, we will explore six reasons why you may be experiencing tingling and pain while showering — and offer some tips to help relieve the discomfort.

 1. Sensitivity to Water Temperature and Pressure